alina0311/3DMP/README.md

 # 3DMP
-A repository for the 3DMP course, held at University of Bucharest.
+A repository for my projects for the 3DMP course, held at University of Bucharest.